 MEET THE EXECUTIVE DIRECTOR

 Dr. Dawn Broers, PhD, LCSW has been a social worker in Kankakee County for over 2 decades and is the original founder of Fortitude Community Outreach.
 She has worked in community mental health, school social work, and most recently as a social work professor at Olivet Nazarene University.
-She maintains a part-time private practice at Keystone Counseling, a practice she founded in partnership with Laura DeYoung and Victoria Malloy.
+Dr. Broers holds a PhD in Social Work Policy Practice.
+She maintains a part-time private practice at Keystone Counseling and teaches part-time at both Olivet Nazarene University and Walden University in their Masters of Social Work program.
 Dr. Broers is the author of a social work textbook entitled “Social Work Policy Practice: Views from the Field”, a text written in collaboration with video producer Phil Gioja of Center Street Productions in Watseka.

 Dr. Broers is married to Tom Broers and they have 4 children.